stonescenter/cs-theory/Readme.md

 #Computer Science Theory

-I was resolving some examples of this complicate subject.
+I resolved some examples of this subject, it might be usefully to you.

 ## Setup Jflap

-I have upload the JFlap software under the dir jflap if you want to use it:
+I have uploaded the JFlap software under the directory jflap if you want to use it:

  - java -jar JFLAP8_beta.jar

 ## Testing examples
- You can test each file, openning and giving a string
+ You can test it openning each file and giving a string input